Lead Guitar Solo Lesson – Phrasing Over The Barline

 - you build tension

-- you set up an expectation in the listener’s ear for that tension resolve in a certain way (at a specific moment).
+- you set up an expectation for the listener (at a specific moment).

 - you “play” (no pun intended) against that expectation by not releasing the tension when the listener expects it.